-This document is our legal contract with you.
+Our catalog is our legal contract with you.
 It is an important part of your educational journey.
-We hope that it is informative and a guide to reaching your goals as a student at Lassen Community College.
+This informative guide will assist you in reaching your goals as a student at Lassen Community College.

 Dr. Marlon Hall Sr.

 Superintendent/President